Independent Bookseller Since 1977

 Carrie and her family recently moved to Chatham from the southwest side of the Hudson River.
 She is mother to two young children and before staying home with them was a teacher in a small progressive school for ten years.
 She has a BA in Theater from Hamilton College and a MS in Literacy and Childhood Education from Bank Street College.
 Other than voraciously reading, her interests include yoga, hiking, food, and travel.

-Vocalist, pianist, and educator Sheri Bauer-Mayorga is founder and director of the Good Globe Singing School.
+Vocalist, pianist, and educator Sheri Bauer-Mayorga is founder and director of the community space for the singing-political-poetic human voice above the Chatham Bookstore, SECOND SPACE.
 Sheri has recorded two eclectic vocal projects with her husband, Lincoln Mayorga, for TownHall Records: “On The Wrong Side of the Railroad Tracks,” and “American Snapshots: 200 Years of American Song.”

 Sons, Nicolas Mayorga and Juan Carlos Mayorga, occupy her mind along with song, books, political and social activism, and a Corgi named Ella.